An accurate narrative in the national conversation on race.

 The Original Series

 Explore the foundations with the Dialogue on Race Original Series.
 It is ideal for anyone new to the conversation or seeking expanded insights into systemic racism.
-This four-week series creates a supportive space for open, honest participation in the national conversation on race.
+This four-week series creates a space for open, honest participation in the national conversation on race.

 Programs for Organizations